 - Benefit from fixed costs associated with the scope of the Managed Service.

-- Benefit from partner’s expertise, who will distribute the proven and effective processes so that the entire system runs smoothly.
+- Benefit from a partner’s expertise, who will distribute the proven and effective processes so that the entire system runs smoothly.

 Improved user satisfaction (as measured by the number of bugs and incidents reported by the people using the app or time to deliver the enhancements and new functionalities) is another key benefit that businesses achieve.